-CETIS - Centre for School Technology Education
+CETIS - The Swedish National Resource Centre for School Technology Education

-The Centre for School Technology Education, CETIS, at Linköping University started in 1993.
+The Swedish National Resource Centre for School Technology Education, CETIS, at Linköping University started in 1993.
 In 1996, the government made CETIS a national centre.
 The main aim of the centre is, in collaboration with teachers, teacher-trainers, and representatives for industry etc, to develop technology education in schools.

-In the curriculum for the compulsory school, technology is a core subject from year one to year nine (age groups 6-16).
+In the present curriculum for the compulsory school, technology is a core subject from year one to year nine (age groups 6-16).
 There are at least three good reasons for this:

 - As a citizen in a living democracy we must try to understand and evaluate technology and technical systems.
 Many of today's important social issues concern technological choices.